andersleet/ChuckNorris/README.md

 # Chuck Norris
-Addon for 1.12.1 WoW that posts Chuck Norris Facts.
+Addon for 1.12.1 WoW (Vanilla) that posts Chuck Norris Facts.

 With no modifier it will always send a fact to your current General Chat.

 1) Download .ZIP and extract into wow/interface/addons folder.
 Rename folder from "ChuckNorris-master" to "ChuckNorris".
 2) Slash commands are /cn, /chuck, /norris, and /chucknorris.